-Add the eggs and egg yolks.
+- Add the eggs, egg yolks, lemon zest and lemon juice.
 Stirring constantly, cook over medium-low heat until the mixture reaches 160° Fahrenheit on a kitchen thermometer.
 Mixture will thicken slightly.

-Spoon filling into warm tart shell.
+- Spoon filling into warm tart shell.
 Place tart pan onto a rimmed baking sheet and return to oven.
-Bake at 350° Fahrenheit for until set and jut barely moves when the pan is shaken, about 8-10 minutes.
+Bake at 350° Fahrenheit for until set and just barely moves when the pan is shaken, about 8-10 minutes.